xiaoyunyang/coding-challenges/README.md

 - [problem](https://leetcode.com/problems/populating-next-right-pointers-in-each-node/)
 - [solution](/leetcode/116-populating-next-right-pointers-in-each-node.js)
 - [repl](https://repl.it/@xiaoyunyang/116-populating-next-right-pointers-in-each-node)
-- Log(N) Solution using BFS.
+- O(N) Solution using BFS.
 The trick is to recognize the number of nodes to at each level doubles.

 ## Cracking the Coding Interview